casasglobal-org/psymple/docs/index.md

 # Introduction

-`psymple` is a package desinged for general complex systems modelling.
+`psymple` is a package designed for general complex systems modelling.
 A complex system is a dynamic system whose interconnectivity produces non-trivial or unexpected behaviour.
 Examples of complex systems exist everywhere, from ecological systems, chemical reactions, economic systems, astronomy and even social networks.

 ## Roots in ecological modelling